Fort Vancouver: Background

 During the War of 1812, the Pacific Northwest was a distant region of the conflict.
 Two rival fur trading outfits, the Canadian North West Company (NWC) and the American Pacific Fur Company (PFC), had until then both operated in the region peaceably.
 Funded largely by John Jacob Astor, the PFC operated without many opportunities for military defense by the United States Navy.
-News of the war and of a coming British warship put the American company into a difficult position.
-In October 1813, management met at Fort Astoria and agreed to liquidate its assets to the NWC.
+News of the war and of a coming British warship put the American company in a difficult position.
+In October 1813, management met at Fort Astoria and agreed to transfer its assets to the NWC.
 HMS Racoon arrived the following month and in honor of George III of the United Kingdom, Fort Astoria was renamed to Fort George.

 In negotiations with American Albert Gallatin throughout 1818, British plenipotentiary Frederick John Robinson was offered a proposition for a partition that would have, as Gallatin stated, "all the waters emptying in the sound called the Gulf of Georgia."
 Frederick Merk has argued the definition used by the negotiators of the Gulf of Georgia included the entirety of the Puget Sound, in addition to the Straits of Georgia and Juan de Fuca.
 This would have given the United Kingdom the most favorable location for ports north of Alta California and south of Russian America.
-Robinson didn't agree to the proposal and subsequent talks didn't focus on establishing a permanent border west of the Rocky Mountains.
+Robinson did not agree to the proposal and subsequent talks did not focus on establishing a permanent border west of the Rocky Mountains.

 The Treaty of 1818 made the resources of the vast region were to be "free and open" to citizens from either nation.
 The treaty wasn't made to combine American and British interests against other colonial powers in the region.
 Rather, the document states that the joint occupancy of the Pacific Northwest was intended to "prevent disputes" between the two nations from arising.
-In the ensuing years, the North West Company would continue to expand its operations in the Pacific Northwest.
-Skirmishes with its major competitor, the Hudson's Bay Company (HBC), had already flared into the Pemmican War.
+In the ensuing years, the North West Company continued to expand its operations in the Pacific Northwest.
+Skirmishes with its major competitor, the Hudson's Bay Company, had already flared into the Pemmican War.
 The end of the conflict in 1821 saw the NWC mandated by the British Government to merge into the HBC.